warren-bank/fork-Xanado/README.md

 of games.
 You can select "Show finished games" to view games that have ended.

-You will see an arrow icon ▼ against each game.
-By clicking on the arrow, you can see a list of players in the game with their scores and whether they are currently connected or not.
+When you click on a game, a dialog opens up showing a list of players in the game with their scores and whether they are currently connected or not.
 If you are signed in, you can join the game (or open a game you have previously joined), leave the game, add a robot, or delete it.
- Close the player list with ▲.

 If you are signed in you can also create a new game.
-Normally one player will create a new game, then other players sign in and join the game from the games page.
-Anyone signed in can add or remove a robot player, or even delete the game, even if they are not a player.
+Normally one player will create a game, then other players sign in and join the game from the games page.

 The game interface is fairly self explanatory if you know the [rules of Scrabble](https://www.officialgamerules.org/scrabble).
-The game starts with a randomly selected player.

-You can only have one robot in any one game, and you need at least one human player (otherwise, what's the point?)

 When you create a game you can select the edition (the game board, rules, and tile set), the dictionary for checking words, and whether